blukatdevelopment/UnchainedWorldsOld/character_creation/imperial_lineages.md

 ### Bushcraft
 You are proficient in survival and perception.

+### Field Medicine (requires at least 15 WIS)
+You are proficient with herbalism kits.
+You may expend one hit die in order to administer 1d10 hit points of healing to another creature.
+This takes 1 minute.

+### Wild Eye (requires at least 15 CHA)
+You are able to give a look that makes the same impression a growling beast does.
+You are proficient in intimidation.

 ### Forms
 Those beast folk that refused to assimilate commonly fit into three groups.